Chō Gekijōban Keroro Gunsō 2: Shinkai no Princess de Arimasu!: Plot

 After a long analysis, Kululu concludes that they are Maronians, similar race to the Keronians, are flooding the Earth and that this world is formed from Natsumi's dreams of her lonely childhood at this depot.
 As Meru harasses Giroro, Natsumi notices Maru's feelings for Meru and states that she should be princess.
 That entertaining night of dinner and Meru's harassment in Giroro's princess costume, Natsumi and Meru stroll around the ocean, where Meru sings a lullaby from his forgotten childhood as he pleads to Natsumi to marry him, leaving him angered to know everyone ignoring him until Natsumi accepts and joins Meru in recording data of Maron and returning to marry Meru, who strikes down an attacking Giroro.
 With the use of new equipment, the platoon infiltrates the castle and destroys all decoys, including a possessed Giroro.
-Revealing she has no memory of Maron, Maru takes Keroro and Fuyuki to a corrupted Meru using Natsumi as a power source so that he can create a new Maron from Earth.
+Revealing she has no memory of Maron, Maru takes Keroro and Fuyuki to a corrupted Meru, who using Natsumi as a power source so that he can create a new Maron from Earth.

 With their forces futile, the Keroro Platoon watches as Keroro jumps to save Natsumi, who remembers how she was lost as a child at the depot until found by Aki and Fuyuki, bringing her to as she is pried from the corrupted Meru, who loses control of his power and begins to absorb the dream world and the defiant Maru.
 Through teamwork, the platoon free, Meru, Maru, Natsumi, Keroro, and Fuyuki and dispose of the corrupted Mer Ball, only to destroy the world as Natsumi pleads to fulfill her promise to Aki to return home, forming a replication of the Hinata house, where Keroro suffers a near-death scare.

 The platoon returns safely to the surface, where Meru and Maru realise their feelings for each other as Natsumi passes her title of princess to Maru.
 Wishing their friends farewell, the couple leaves in a ship found by Kululu to take them to Maron to marry.
 The vacation ends as the platoon happily and safely return home as Meru and Maru arrive at Maron, standing together in love.